HampusJohnOlausson/Portfolio/README.md

 # Portfolio
  This is my portfolio, Here you can find information about me and projects I have created.
-There are functions where you can change language from Swedish to English, An image slider to view different section in each project.
+There are function like an image slider to view different section in each project.
 You can download a CV and use a contact form to send information.

  The website is responsive.